Overview: Trademark Registration In Singapore

 - WIPO copyright treaty

 - WIPO phonogram and performance treaty and many more.

-In this article, we will see about the registration process of a trademark in Singapore, requirements for trademark registration in Singapore, advantages of trademark registration in Singapore, and many more.
+In this article, we will be going to discuss more in brief about the registration process for a trademark in Singapore, the requirements for trademark registration in Singapore, the advantages of trademark registration in Singapore, and many more.

 What Are Trademarks?

 A trademark can be a letter, word, symbol, signature, numerical value, device, brand, label, color, shape, heading, or combination of them.
 Trademark is used to differentiate between the goods of different owners in the normal course of business or trading.

 These trademarks gained strong value and monetary value also.
 A registered trademark is in the form of property and can be licensed or assigned.